-- The Physician Assistant Foundation offers competitive scholarships for PA students who are currently attending an accredited PA program, are in the professional phase of the program and are student members of AAPA.
+- The Physician Assistant Foundation offers competitive scholarships for PA students who are currently attending an accredited PA program, are in the professional phase of the program, and are student members of AAPA.
+Their offerings are below:

 - The Association of Physician Assistants in Oncology offers a $2,500 award for PA students.
 The award consists of two parts: $500 to help with travel to AAPA’s Annual Conference to receive the award and $2,000 (unrestricted).

 - The California Academy of Physician Assistants offers three annual student scholarships for student members.

 - The Pennsylvania Society of Physician Assistants has three scholarships available through the Nathaniel Alston Student Scholarship Award, each $2,000, and three scholarships available through the Thomas J. Lemley Award for Health Disparity Competition.

 - The Physician Assistant Academy of Vermont offers a scholarship of $1,000 and free attendance at the annual PAAV Winter CME conference for PA students who are residents of Vermont.

 - Physician Assistants in Orthopaedic Surgery offers two $5000 scholarships from the Susan Lindahl Memorial Scholarship Fund, established to encourage young PA students to enter the field of orthopedics.